loopmediagroup/py-gardener/README.md

 ##### Test Init Files Exist

-Check that each test folder has an init file.
+Check that each test sub folder has an init file.

 #### Test Version Consistent